-Indeed, in the Holy Bible itself, some of the most the critical and life-changing events occur around moments of competition.
+In the Holy Bible itself, some of the most the critical and life-changing events occur around moments of competition.
 Consider the first brothers, Cain and Abel, competing for God's favor in their individual sacrifices.
 Consider Esau and Jacob, both wanting their father's blessing.
 Consider Mary and Martha, two very different sisters.
+Consider the prodigal son's older brother, complaining that he was getting less attention than his brother.

-And consider this fellow who shows up every year about this time, John the Baptist.
-Just as college football season is closing and many yearly rivalries have been settled, John the Baptist shows up.
+And consider this fellow who shows up every year right before Christmas, John the Baptist.
+Just as college football season is closing and many yearly rivalries are being settled, John the Baptist shows up.
 He shows up in order to teach us something about competition.